 Add Enclosed Blinds to Your Front or Back Door

 If an entryway in your home lacks privacy because of a glass door, consider adding some of Zabitat’s favorite enclosed blinds to the door.
 Enclosed blinds provide you with the power to control your privacy and the amount of light you’re getting.
-As always, we offer professional installation, but for the true DIY-er, follow along with our installation video to do it yourself and flex that DIY muscle of yours!
+Follow along with our installation video to do it yourself and flex that DIY muscle of yours!